Walking Tour: Tbilisi New & Old

 - Length 3.5km; three hours

-This walk takes you along Tbilisi’s main avenue and into the narrow lanes of the Old Town, then up to Narikala Fortress with its great panoramas.
+This walk takes you along Tbilisi’s main avenue and into the narrow lanes of the Old Town, across the river and then up to the Narikala Fortress, ending with the lovely Botanical Gardens.

-Head to the left down Pushkin, skirting the old city walls.
-At the bottom turn right into traffic-free Shavteli to Tbilisi's quirkiest building, the Gabriadze Theatre's rakishly crooked Clock Tower.
-Continue to the city's oldest and one of its prettiest churches, the Anchiskhati Basilica.
+Head to the left down Pushkinis qucha, skirting the old city walls.
+At the bottom turn right into traffic-free Shavtelis qucha to Tbilisi's quirkiest building, the Gabriadze Theatre's rakishly crooked Clock Tower.
+Continue to the city's oldest and one of its prettiest churches, Anchiskhati Basilica.
 Cafe Leila across the street here is one of Tbilisi's most charming cafes and a perfect drinks stop.
-Continue south then turn left on to the most emblematic of Tbilisi's new structures, the elegant Peace Bridge over the Mtkvari River, taking in the views of the also recently built Presidential Palace and Tsminda Sameba Cathedral up on the east side of the river.
+Continue south then turn left on to the most emblematic of Tbilisi's new structures, the elegant Bridge of Peace over the Mtkvari River, taking in the views of the Presidential Palace and the massive, golden-domed Tsminda Sameba Cathedral up on the east side of the river.